Howland police asking for help identifying teens caught on camera damaging cars

-HOWLAND, Ohio (WKBN) – Police in Howland are hoping someone can help identify the two teens recently caught on camera damaging vehicles in a business’ fenced-in parking lot.
+HOWLAND, Ohio (WYTV) – Police in Howland are hoping someone can help identify the two teens recently caught on camera damaging vehicles in a business’ fenced-in parking lot.

 Detectives posted surveillance video on their Facebook page Tuesday, hoping to generate tips pointing them to who the teenagers are that caused thousands of dollars in damages.